Simeon Asher - Treating Tennis Elbow

 Lateral Epicondylalgia is more common than Medial Epicondylalgia (Golfer's Elbow) by a ratio of 9:1 and although mostly referred to as Lateral Epicondylitis, LE is generally NOT an inflammatory condition.

-In this trigger point video blog (below) we look at the most commonly used treatment techniques for LE.
+In this trigger point video (above) we look at the most commonly used treatment techniques for LE.

 Do not perform these trigger point therapy techniques unless they fall within your professional scope of practice.